Mdsadiq03/AttendanceSystem-ML/README.md

 ### Attendance Logging:

-- Storage: Attendance details, including Name, ID, Date, and Time, are saved in a CSV file within the Attendance folder.
+- Storage: Attendance details, including Name, ID, Date, & Time, are saved in a CSV file within the Attendance folder.
 - Display: The attendance record is also displayed on the window.